vadrian89/cumulus-qt/docs/index.md

 To update properly please reinstall, otherwise update application and reinstall libraries only

 ## Known Issues
-- Notice for Xfce and other desktop environments, users:
+- Notice for users:
-You will get an error message, this is due to a script which creates an entry into ".config/autostart/" so it will start on login, simply select ignore and the installer will finish.
+You might get an error message, this is due to a script which creates an entry into ".config/autostart/" so it will start on login, simply select ignore and the installer will finish.
 You will have to manually set to start on login from the desktop.
 - There is an issue with Cumulus main window not being able to resize, possible on heavy Gnome based desktop environments.
 - Missing Open Weather Map emblem leaving a gap between forecast a bottom border.